Tailoring Training

 Project Objective: to provide tailoring training to young widows with children, empowering them to support themselves and gain social inclusion

-In brief: Rise & Shine, a Nepali Christian organization registered with the government in 2011, seeks to uplift widows and their dependents.
-The grant provided support for a 6-month tailoring training program, including payment to the instructor and sewing supplies.
+In brief: Rise & Shine, a Nepali organization registered with the government in 2011, seeks to uplift widows and their dependents.
+Our grant provided support for a 6-month tailoring training program.
 The three graduates were able to make a living with their new skills.
-In addition to this project, Rise & Shine also offers training in candle and soap-making, and runs a women’s micro savings program.
+In addition to running this project, Rise & Shine also offers training in candle and soap-making, and conducts a women’s micro savings program.

 Bead Jewelry Training